 What is my favorite room in my house?
-You might expect me to elaborate on the comforts of my favorite chair in the family room, or the conveniences of my spacious master bath.
+You might expect me to elaborate on the comforts of my favorite chair in the family room or the conveniences of my spacious primary bath.
 But the truth is that my favorite room in my home is my mudroom.
-Although I’ve lived in dozens of homes during my lifetime and my current abode is one of the smaller homes I’ve owned, it appears to provide the most effective use of square footage.
+Although I’ve lived in dozens of homes during my lifetime and my current abode is one of the smaller homes I’ve owned, it provides the most effective use of square footage.
 I feel strongly that one of the main reasons I feel so comfortable in this home is the convenient and flexible space afforded by my mudroom.

 Other great plans from Eastwood Homes that offer a mudroom include the Davidson, the Drexel, the McDowell, The Stanley, and the Caldwell, among several others.
 Check out the best plans for your lifestyle at www.eastwoodhomes.com.